Gone, but not forgotten: Durham company tapped to save Trump tweets

 DURHAM — More so than any other president, Donald Trump used social media — most notably Twitter — to dominate the country's discourse and political life.

-He announced policy on there; he mocked rivals; spread misinformation about election results and coaxed his supporters to action.
+He announced policy there.
+He mocked rivals.
+He spread misinformation about election results.
+And he coaxed supporters to action.

-But most of those records are no longer accessible to the public, after Trump was uniformly banned from many platforms, including Twitter and Facebook, following a deadly riot and insurrection at the U.S. Capitol Jan.
-6. Twitter's ban is permanent.
+But most of those records are no longer accessible to the public, after Trump was uniformly banned from many platforms, including Twitter and Facebook, following a deadly riot and insurrection at the U.S. Capitol.

-This the second time the company will do this for a president, having worked with the Obama Administration on its archive in 2017.
-That work, however, was not done for NARA.
+This is the second time the company will do this for a president, having worked with the Obama Administration on its archive in 2017.
+That work, however, was not done for the National Archives.

 The contract for the Trump White House covers more than 20 terabytes of information from numerous accounts, and the information will eventually be housed in the Trump Presidential Library.